-This post is mainly for those who did not have time to order online or did not know they could order online, and have arrived or in route to arrive at Narita Airport without any portable WiFi preparation.
+This post is mainly for those who did not have time to order online or did not know they could order online, and have arrived or are en-route to arrive at Narita Airport without any mobile internet prepared.

-Narita airport official website has a list of companies that offer cell phones and mobile hotspot rental service.
-We've picked up ones that offer rental services of mobile hotspot, portable WiFi router, Pocket WiFi, whatever you want to call it...
-(It’s nice to have your own WiFi hotspot while in Japan!)
-For your convenience, we’ve excluded the ones that do not have English information on their websites for Pocket WiFi rental services.
+Narita airport official website has a list of companies that offer cell phones and mobile hotspot rental services.
+We're covering ones that offer rental services of mobile hotspot, portable WiFi router, Pocket WiFi, whatever you want to call it...
+(It’s nice to have your own mobile internet while in Japan!)
+For your convenience, we’ve excluded in our list, companies that do not have English information on their websites for Pocket WiFi rental services.

-So, below is the list of WiFi service rental providers for Terminals 1 and 2.
+So, below is the list of WiFi rental service providers for Terminal 1 and 2.
 They all have a counter or a booth somewhere in Narita Airport.
-We will explain pros and cons for each company later in this post.
+Today, we will go through the pros and cons for each company.

 Rental Service Providers & Provider Location